pascaldiehm/serializable/README.md

 When deserialized, these virtual addresses get resolved to the new real address.
 Even though for most cases this approach does exactly what it is supposed to do, there are a few limitations/caveats:

+1. `nullptr` cannot be serialized, as their classID cannot be obtained.
-1. For every pointer that is serialized, the object pointed to also has to be serialized in the same invocation of the `serialize` function.
+2. For every pointer that is serialized, the object pointed to also has to be serialized in the same invocation of the `serialize` function.
 Otherwise serializing the object will fail.
-2. Stored pointers lose their type.
+3. Stored pointers lose their type.
 If the serialized data got corrupted or tampered with, deserializing a pointer might point you to a completely different type.
 You can prevent this by overriding the `classID` function.
-3. Usually when exposing a variable, it becomes valid (i.e. the new value) right after your call to the `expose` function.
+4. Usually when exposing a variable, it becomes valid (i.e. the new value) right after your call to the `expose` function.
 Not so for pointers though.
 Since a pointer can point to an object that has not been deserialized when the pointer is deserialized, all pointers are set after _all_ `expose` calls are processed.

 ## Usage